Henbit Control

 Selective Herbicide

-MSM Turf, you will apply it at the labeled rate of 0.33 ounces per acre.
-In smaller applications, this translates to 0.0076 ounces per 1,000 square feet of treatment area, or in metric, 0.22 grams.
-If you are using Fahrenheit, you can apply it at a labeled rate of 4 to 6 ounces per acre.
+If you are using Fahrenheit, apply it at a labeled rate of 4 to 6 ounces per acre.
 In smaller applications, this translates to 0.09 to 0.14 ounces per 1,000 square feet of treatment area, or in metric, 2.55 to 3.97 grams.

-We recommend you use either a 1 or 1.5-gallon handheld sprayer with either product to make mixing and application quick and easy.
-To mix, add half the water into the pump sprayer, add your measured amount of MSM Turf or Fahrenheit, then add the remaining half of the water and close the sprayer.
-Shake the sprayer to agitate, and pump to produce a low-pressure spray.
+We recommend you use a 1—or 1.5-gallon handheld sprayer with either product to make mixing and application quick and easy.
+To mix, add half the water to the pump sprayer, add your measured amount of MSM Turf or Fahrenheit, then add the remaining half of the water and close the sprayer.
+Shake the sprayer to agitate and pump to produce a low-pressure spray.

 When applying, change the nozzle setting to a fan nozzle so it will spray a low pressure of fine mist directly on the weeds and get an even coating on the surface of henbit leaves.
 Spray the weed to the point of wet, not runoff.

-For the most effective results, we recommend you make your treatment in early spring when henbit is growing strong, but before the plant produces flowers.
-Check the weather ahead of time and spray on a calm day with no rain forecast for the next 48 hours and when wind speeds are low to minimize drift.
-If you have a warm-season grass like buffalo grass or bermudagrass you can apply a herbicide and kill the weed and not hurt the ground during the time of the year when grass is dormant (December, January, Early-February or mid-March).
+For the most effective results, we recommend treating it in early spring when the henbit grows strong but before the plant produces flowers.
+Check the weather and spray on a calm day with no rain forecast for the next 48 hours and when wind speeds are low to minimize drift.
+Suppose you have warm-season grass like buffalo grass or bermudagrass.
+In that case, you can apply an herbicide to kill the weed and not hurt the ground during the year when the grass is dormant (December, January, early February, or mid-March).

-You should start to see visible results of affected plants browning and wilting within 2 weeks of application.
-If necessary, you make conduct a reapplication of the product, but we recommend you wait at least 2 weeks after your initial treatment.
-Keep in mind the label restricts users to no more than 2 applications of this product per year, and there is a maximum seasonal application rate of 6.25 pints per acre.
+You should see visible results of affected plants browning and wilting within 2 weeks of application.
+If necessary, you can reapply the product, but we recommend waiting at least 2 weeks after your initial treatment.
+Keep in mind that the label restricts users to no more than 2 applications of this product per year, and there is a maximum seasonal application rate of 6.25 pints per acre.

 Step 2: Reapply As Needed